Mahii-12/Project-Management-System/README.md

 ## Java, Maven, Spring Boot, Hibernate:
 * I chose Java as the programming language due to its robustness and widespread usage.
 Spring Boot simplifies the setup of Spring-based applications, while Hibernate facilitates object-relational mapping (ORM), streamlining database interactions.
 ## H2 In-Memory Database:
-* Utilizing an in-memory database like H2 offers fast data access and persistence without the need for external database setup, making development and testing more efficient.
+* Used H2 as Database to store user, project, and task databases.
+Utilizing an in-memory database like H2 offers fast data access and persistence without the need for external database setup, making development and testing more efficient.

 ## Scalability and SOLID Principles: